0xLuigi/sql-metamask-id-viewer/README.md

 cd metamask-id-viewer
 python3 metamask_id_viewer.py
 ```
-❗ **This tool now includes an HTML interface!**

-- **Easier to use** - runs index.html in your browser
-- Only accepts .sqlite files
----

 ## 📋 What This Tool Does

 **MetaMask ID Viewer** helps you manage MetaMask wallet files by: